 Conduit provides data points tied to your student and, most importantly, does not share that information with your competitors.
 Additionally, they do not become part of a population other schools can drive ads to when they engage with your platform.
 Your audience only sees your branded content.

 No longer can passive comm flows be enough to bring along your audience from Inquiry to Matriculation.
 Loss of cookies and the granular data they can provide means that attribution modeling is now more difficult than ever.

-Utilizing third-party cookies to build, target and retarget your top of the funnel audiences will be replaced with authentic and genuine displays of your institution’s brand and value through properly segmented communication flows, an increase in internal reporting, and data-driven decision making.
+Utilizing third-party marketing cookies to build, target and retarget your top of the funnel audiences will be replaced with authentic and genuine displays of your institution’s brand and value through properly segmented communication flows like Convert, an increase in internal reporting, and data-driven strategic decision making.

 A holistic strategy includes continuous engagement and wielding reporting data to segment your own data.
 And, most importantly, a strong marketing and recruitment strategy must include ongoing testing to learn about your audience and serve them the information they want – in the way they want it – at the time they want it.
 Coordinate the data you do have, use it to qualify the leads you’re working with, and track the ROI on your various communication flow efforts.
 Tools like QTokens help you keep that neat and organized as you display the effectiveness of your efforts along the various parts of the funnel.